 - History and investigations for common sleep disorders in individuals with intellectual disability.

 - Diagnosis and treatment of insomnia, obstructive sleep apnoea, restless legs syndrome, and circadian rhythm sleep-wake disorders in intellectual disability.

 This webinar is available for on-demand viewing.
 The webinar recording will be available for registered event participants up to 60 days after the live webinar broadcast via Zoom.
-The link will be sent 24 hours after the webinar takes place.

 Follow us on: